westerlymerlin/Oxide-PyMS/docs/main_form.md

 check_quad_is_online function.
 Based on the returned status, it updates the visibility of the associated image widget and modifies the label to reflect the current state.

-:raises AttributeError: If the image widget or label referenced by
-                         self.imgQMS or self.lblMS are not properly defined.
-:raises Exception: If the check_quad_is_online function encounters an
-                   unspecified error while determining the status.

-:return: None

 <a id="main_form.UiMain.check_alarms"></a>